keirthana/anbox-cloud-docs/reference/supported-codecs.md

 Anbox Cloud currently supports the Opus audio codec.

 Availability of additional codecs depends on them being supported by the GPU vendors in their hardware encoding solutions or if a viable software encoding solution exists.
-See {ref}`ref-roadmap` for future versions of Anbox Cloud and planned features.
+See {ref}`ref-release-notes` for future versions of Anbox Cloud and planned features.